 - The ACA established the new “Cures Acceleration Network” at the NIH.
 This program is designed to speed the translation of basic biomedical research discoveries into new treatments and cures for deadly diseases.

 - In addition, the law creates a new “Prevention and Public Health Fund” designed to expand and sustain the necessary infrastructure to prevent disease, detect it early and manage conditions before they become severe.
 This new initiative will increase the national investment in prevention and public health, improve health and enhance health care quality.
 To date, $500 million has been released to support prevention, training and wellness projects across the nation.

-- This was accomplished as part of the American Recovery and Reinvestment Act, more commonly known as the “stimulus bill.” $20 billion was provided to support the transition to a standardized electronic medical record system by health care providers.
+- This was accomplished as part of the American Recovery and Reinvestment Act, more commonly known as the “stimulus bill.”
+Twenty billion dollars was provided to support the transition to a standardized electronic medical record system by healthcare providers.
 Learn more

 - Streamline the Social Security Disability application process, and expand the Compassionate Allowances disability program for individuals with severe, life-threatening illnesses.

 - PHA continues to actively collaborate with the Social Security Administration to update their PH-related disability language and include PH in their Compassionate Allowances list.
 Learn more

 We encourage policymakers to act aggressively in the 114th Congress, continuing efforts to reform our nation’s healthcare system and meet the needs of the nation’s most vulnerable populations.

 If you have any questions or require further information, please contact Katie Kroner, Director of Advocacy and Awareness for the Pulmonary Hypertension Association at 301-565-3004 x749.

 Contact us with insurance questions, success stories or suggestions.

 PHA is proud to be able to make educational materials and programs like these available for free to everyone because of the generous support from members of the community just like you.
 Donations are welcome!